Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 - The health endpoint is not responding.
 - Observations based on health data – number of failures when receiving calls is increasing or too long time since last call was successfully received or …
 - File in New-folder that is created more than 2 minutes ago.

+### Powel Marginal Cost

+Summary/description:

+Output:

+Endpoints/API:

+Things to alert:

+- The service is not running.
+- IIS Application Pool `McAppPool` must be started on the server where Marginal Cost is running.
+- IIS Site `McAppPool` must be started on the server where Marginal Cost is running.

 ### Powel Mesh service